dushyantbali/Lab4_Mobileapp/README.md

 A new Flutter project.

 I am able to complete this project using some online sources like w3s and blackbox.ai where it helped me creating the library folder.
+I also took help from my class-mate Manjot singh in writing the code for main.dart file as I have mentioned in the file itself.

 ## Getting Started